EhrmannS/geometr/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-By default, `visualise` uses the feature ID as fillcolour.
-You can use quick options to modify which aspect given object should be shown in the plot, for example to scale the `fillcol`our to the attribute `NWBIR74`.
+You can use quick options to scale the plot parameters to the arguments of the `geom` to modify which aspects of and object should be shown in the plot, for example when scaling `fillcol` to the attribute `NWBIR74`.

 ``` r
 myAttr <- "NWBIR74"